alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

   CC0.
 {% endslide_captioned %}

- so on a personal level
+On a personal level, that might be something as simple as keeping a diary or a task list.
-that might be something as simple as keeping a diary or keeping a task list so you can see what promises you'll make you're making so you don't forget something or you don't over promise and under deliver you don't promise you can do something and not realize that you've already promised to do three things this week
+You can see what promises you're making so you don't forget something -- so you don't overpromise and underdeliver -- you don't promise you can do something and not realise that you've already promised to do three things this week.